kk-code-lab/seglake/docs/ops.md

 2) Keep Seglake on HTTP behind the proxy on a trusted network.
 3) Enforce HTTPS at the edge (redirect or 301).
 4) Pass through `Host` and `X-Forwarded-For` only from trusted IPs.
-5) If using virtual-hosted-style, ensure DNS and proxy routing by host.
+5) Virtual-hosted-style is enabled by default; ensure DNS and proxy routing by host.
 6) Set request size limits at the proxy if needed (S3 SDKs may retry on 413).
 7) Disable request/response buffering for large PUT/GET when possible.
 8) Enable access logs at the proxy; Seglake logs redact presigned secrets.